-It is important that your doctor check your progress after you finish using this medicine.
-This is to make sure that the infection is cleared up.
+It is important that your doctor check your progress after you finish using this medicine to make sure that the infection is cleared up.

 If your symptoms do not improve within a few days after you start this medicine or if they become worse, check with your doctor.

-You should not use this medicine if you have taken disulfiram (Antabuse®) within the last 2 weeks.
+You should not use this medicine if you are taking or have taken disulfiram (Antabuse®) within the last 2 weeks.
 Disulfiram is used to help people who have a drinking problem.
 If these 2 medicines are taken close together, serious unwanted effects may occur.

 Drinking alcoholic beverages while using this medicine may cause stomach pain, nausea, vomiting, headache, or flushing or redness of the face.
-Alcohol-containing medicines (e.g., elixirs, cough syrups, tonics) may also cause problems.
+Alcohol-containing medicines (eg, elixirs, cough syrups, tonics) may also cause problems.
 The chance of these problems occurring may continue for at least a day after you stop using metronidazole.
-You should not drink alcoholic beverages or take other alcohol-containing medicines while you are using this medicine and for at least 3 days after stopping it.
+You should not drink alcoholic beverages (eg, ethanol or propylene glycol) or take other alcohol-containing medicines while you are using this medicine and for at least 24 hours after treatment.

 This medicine may cause some people to become dizzy or lightheaded.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If these reactions are especially bothersome, check with your doctor.

 Vaginal medicines usually leak out of the vagina during treatment.
 To keep the medicine from getting on your clothing, wear a mini-pad or sanitary napkin.
-Do not use tampons (like those used for menstrual periods) since they may soak up the medicine.
+Do not use tampons since they may soak up the medicine.

 To help clear up your infection completely and to help make sure it does not return, good health habits are also required.